 We hear about it every day: security.
 You must address security when creating your IoT plan.
 Adding security to your device adds cost.
 You need to decide if your data needs to be encrypted across the network, at rest, or not at all.
 If you are collecting pH levels in a bog, you probably don’t want to chew up battery life encrypting your data.
 But if you are designing a wearable insulin pump for diabetes, encryption is going to be critical.

 In addition to security on the device, you also need to think about protecting your data in the Cloud.
 For instance, many manufacturers put their MySQL database right on the public Internet, collecting data from all their devices which are secured with the same password.
 If someone cracks the password, they have access to all the data from all your devices.
 This is a solved problem: simply put your database behind a Web API that will provide user authentication.
-Many other security issues also have addressed and resolved.
+Many other security issues also have been addressed and resolved.
 Don’t reinvent the wheel – approach these issues with existing systems, methodologies and technologies or find an experienced IoT solutions provider to do it for you.

 Planning out your IoT architecture at the beginning of your project is essential for success.
 Take the time to do it right the first time.
-Changing an architecture that doesn’t work is like changing the foundation of house; sometimes it can be done, but it’s not easy.
+Changing an architecture that doesn’t work is like changing the foundation of a house; sometimes it can be done, but it’s not easy.
 Other times you may find that your hardware is all wrong for the features you want to deliver, and you must start all over again.
-It’s important to design a scalable, flexible architecture that meets not only today’s requirements, but will allow you to add features in the future without starting again from ground zero.
+It’s important to design a scalable, flexible architecture that meets not only today’s requirements but will allow you to add features in the future without starting again from ground zero.

 Other articles in this section